Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 # CLI Tutorial

 Welcome to the Pylons basic developer CLI tutorial for beginners.
+This tutorial covers the basic CLI commands that you can run against the Pylons blockchain.
+It explains these commands and shows the user how to use them.

 Built on the Cosmos SDK, Pylons is a fast and interoperable system for brands and creators to build engaging products with meaningful NFT experiences.

 Pylons is the fastest, easiest way to launch a massive NFT product with minimal transaction fees.
-For details on the Pylons module for the Pylons NFT blockchain, see the [Pylons spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec).
+For details on the Pylons module for the Pylons NFT blockchain, see the [Pylons Spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec).

 Before you get started with the CLI tutorial, review these important Pylons terms:

-- **cookbook**: A principal concept in Pylons, a cookbook is the container for your application recipes.
+- **Cookbook**: A principal concept in Pylons, a cookbook is the container for your application recipes.
 For example, an application recipe for a game.
 Cookbooks are required to build recipes and items.

-- **recipe**: Execute commands to create, modify, and trade items on the blockchain.
+- **Recipe**: Execute commands to create, modify, and trade items on the blockchain.
 Recipes are created for specific roles, they can be available only to developers or they can be exposed to users, or both.
 Use recipes to get the result of some action that occurs between items and characters.
 Every action that is related to items are taken by recipes.

-- **item**: Items are NFTs.
+- **Item**: Items are NFTs.
 Items can be items in original games.
 Items have properties in the format of Double, String, Integer, and so on.
 Characters can be created as items.

-- **trade**: Functionality that enables accounts to trade their coins.
+- **Trade**: Functionality that enables accounts to trade their coins.
 Trade includes:

-  - Items: items, coins
+  - Items: Items, Coins
-  - Coins trading
+  - Coins Trading
-  - Mixed trading
+  - Mixed Trading

 The Pylons module is based on the [Cosmos SDK](https://cosmos.network/sdk), the world’s most popular blockchain framework.
 Before you get started with Pylons, explore the Cosmos ecosystem.

+**Note**: The code in this tutorial is written specifically for this learning experience and is intended only for educational purposes.
+This tutorial code is not intended to be used in production.

 ## Set Up Your Local Environment